silverclaw/RemoteCL/README.md

 ## Known Limitations
 Obviously, the server won't have access to the client's filesystem.
 Thus, if you try to compile an OpenCL program that has a "#include" directive, that'll fail.

-Kernel printf will print server-side, but I it should be possible to redirect stdout to the packet stream.
-However, because the packet stream expects packets to arrive in a predefined order, I haven't implemented this (yet).
-See the callbacks limitation below.
+Kernel printf will print server-side, but I it should be possible to redirect stdout to the event packet stream.

-Event callbacks are not implemented.
-The packet stream expects packets to come and go in specified order and thus the stream can't have random packets being inserted.
-Also, the server currently has no way to signal the client that an event occurred.
-To resolve this, I probably need another socket (for unordered communication) and a thread constantly reading this.
-Using the out-of-band connection might work too?

-Endinaness is broken (untested?); don't mix ARM/x86.
+I've used this between Aarch64 and X86-64, and it seemed to work.

 Only IPv4 is supported.
 I haven't bothered doing IPv6 because I never needed it.

+Data sent over the wire is not encrypted (no TLS).
+If you're transferring sensitive data, you'll have to come up with some other way to secure your connection.

 ## Licence